Information about Outstanding Graduate Student Awards

 Graduate students in the College of Natural Sciences, Forestry, and Agriculture are invited to apply for the four awards listed above.
 For information on selection criteria for each award, see full description below.

-Complete applications for these awards should be submitted as one PDF file to email@example.com by 4:30 PM on Friday, February 15, 2019.
+Complete applications for these awards should be submitted as one PDF file to email@example.com by 4:30 PM on the due date.
 Late applications will not be accepted, and it is the responsibility of applicants to ensure that all required materials are submitted by the deadline.

 The Graduate Student Awards Committee will select award recipients based on application materials and selection criteria outlined in the attached award descriptions.
 The committee will only consider achievements during each applicant’s relevant program of study at the University of Maine.

 Edith M. Patch Outstanding Ph.D.
 Student Award and Outstanding Master’s Degree Student Award were established in 2008 to recognize outstanding graduate students at the master’s and Ph.D. levels who have distinguished themselves in multiple ways.